 When you participate as company:

-- Assesement on Business Qualification Standard®
+- Benchmarking through the Business Qualification Standard®

 - A customized Business Qualification Roadmap

-- Acces to the Business Benchmark group
+- Acces to the Business Benchmark Group

 - Periodic Business Reviews as progress insurance